 During intercourse, as a man nears orgasm, his pelvic thrusts become less voluntary and more automatic, and the muscles of the penis begin to contract rhythmically in order to eject semen from the urethra.

 When an orgasm begins, heart rate, blood pressure, and respiration all increase.
 The orgasm marks the final stage of the arousal response in men.
-What most men don’t know is that there are other types of orgasms, which most guys never experience:
+What most men don’t know is that there are other types of male orgasms, which most guys never experience:

 Men can actually learn to hold their orgasm and send the energy rushing back into their pelvic region simply by practicing.
 Self-control is largely an untaught trick in the area of sexual satisfaction, but it really can provide a more intense and pleasurable orgasm if you learn to do it correctly.
 If you would like to feel a pelvic orgasm you have to relax your mind and control your bodily functions prior to orgasm.
 Hold back your ejaculation and send it back through your body for a full pelvic orgasm.